RudeySH/steam-hunters-assistant/README.md

 General-purpose userscript for [Steam Hunters](https://steamhunters.com).

 ## Features
-- Automatically synchronizes owned apps with your Steam Hunters profile when you browse the Steam store.
+- Automatically synchronizes owned apps with your Steam Hunters profile when you go to any page on the Steam store (once per hour).
 - Automatically synchronizes ignored apps with your Steam Hunters profile when you click the Ignore button on a Steam store page.

 ## Instructions